IDEA-FinAI/Golden-Touchstone/README.md

 ## Evalation
 ### Quick Inference Use
 Our inference is based on the llama-factory framework, and eval_benchmark.sh is our reasoning script.
-Register the template and dataset in llama-fatory, and download the specified open source model before you can use it.
+Register the template and dataset in llama-factory, and download the specified open source model before you can use it.

 ```code
 bash eval_benchmark.sh